CS536-GraphSparsification/CS536-GraphSparsification.github.io/content/improving-network-efficiency-through-sparsification-of-network-graphs/index.md

 We would like to use graph sparsification methods to remove edges from existing networks, and use various metrics to identify if the sparsified network graph:

-- Edge count: Direct metric for measuring how aggressively sparsified a graph is.
+- **Edge count**: Direct metric for measuring how aggressively sparsified a graph is.
-Diameter: Distance between the furthest pair of nodes, measured by assigning each edge a length of 1.
+- **Diameter**: Distance between the furthest pair of nodes, measured by assigning each edge a length of 1.
-- Node and edge connectivity: The minimum number of nodes or edges whose removal is required to disconnect the graph.
+- **Node and edge connectivity**: The minimum number of nodes or edges whose removal is required to disconnect the graph.
 Measures redundancy.
-- Connectedness: Whether each node is reachable from each other node.
+- **Connectedness**: Whether each node is reachable from each other node.
-- Longest-shortest max flow: how much data can be sent through it at any given time.
+- **Longest-shortest max flow**: how much data can be sent through it at any given time.
-- Average max flow: While Longest-Shortest Max Flow measures worst-case bandwidth, this metric aims to capture average bandwidth.
+- **Average max flow**: While Longest-Shortest Max Flow measures worst-case bandwidth, this metric aims to capture average bandwidth.
-- PageRank: The relative importance of different nodes in a graph by whether they have edges from other important nodes.
+- **PageRank**: The relative importance of different nodes in a graph by whether they have edges from other important nodes.
-- MST (Minimum spanning tree) runtime: The time to perform Kruskal's algorithm on the graph.
+- **MST (Minimum spanning tree) runtime**: The time to perform Kruskal's algorithm on the graph.
-- Community structure: Used Louvain community detection algorithm to identify small, densely connected clusters.
+- **Community structure**: Used Louvain community detection algorithm to identify small, densely connected clusters.

 We've experimented with a lot of sparsification methods, both connectivity-preserving and non-connectivity-preserving: